Last Updated on March 19, 2021 by Julia Wilson

 Cats with mild esophagitis may display no symptoms at all; when symptoms do present, they can include the following:

 - Difficulty swallowing (dysphagia)

 - Reluctance to eat

 - Weight loss

-- Regurgitation of food, this can mimic vomiting, but they are different, vomiting is an active process, whereas regurgitation is passive
+- Regurgitation of food, can mimic vomiting, but they are different, vomiting is an active process, whereas regurgitation is passive

 - Lip licking